ikkisoft/SerialKiller/README.md

 The second argument is the location of SerialKiller's configuration file.

 Finally, you may want to catch *InvalidClassException* exceptions to gracefully handle insecure object deserializations.
+Please note that this library does require *Java 8*.

 ### Tuning SerialKiller's configuration file (step 4)
 SerialKiller config supports the following settings: